-- The appropriate DBS and suitability checks will be carried out for all governors, volunteers, and contractors. - The original DBS certificate is seen for all appointees to the school, even where the on-line DBS system indicates that the check is clear - There are sufficient staff/Governors who have undertaken appropriate Safer Recruitment training in the last 5 years to enable at least one person on every recruitment panel to be appropriately trained and there are at least 2 people on each selection panel - Covering (umbrella) letters will be obtained from agencies and other employers that provide staff to work in school to confirm that appropriate checks have been undertaken.
-Agencies will be requested to complete the checklist found at Appendix Q of the R&S Guidance.

-- Individual identity checks will be undertaken on those staff detailed above to ensure they are employees of the named agency/employer - A transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures
+- The appropriate DBS and suitability checks will be carried out for all governors, volunteers, and contractors.
+The DfE's DBS Workforce Guides will be consulted when determining whether a position fits the child workforce criteria. - The original DBS certificate is seen for all appointees to the school, even where the on-line DBS system indicates that the check is clear. - There are sufficient staff/Governors who have undertaken appropriate Safer Recruitment training in the last 5 years and reached the required standard as verified by the course facilitators, to enable at least one person on every recruitment panel to be appropriately trained and there are at least 2 people on each selection panel - Written assurances will be obtained from agencies and other employers that provide staff to work in school, to confirm that appropriate pre- employment checks have been undertaken in line with Keeping Children Safe in Education, September 2023 - Individual identity checks will be undertaken on those staff detailed above to ensure they are employees of the named agency/employer - Conduct an online search as part of our due diligence on shortlisted candidates.
+This may help identify any incidents or issues that have happened, and are publicly available online and will inform shortlisted candidates of this procedure - A transfer of control agreement will be used where other agencies/organisations use school premises and are not operating under school's safeguarding policies and procedures - When an issue is declared, advice will be sought from Ofsted about the need to apply for a waiver.

-- Adults who are involved in the management or provision of child care of children in Early Years, or in out of school provision for children up to 8 years old, will make a declaration that they are not disqualified under the Child Care Act 2006. - With regard to Disqualification Under the Childcare Act we will adhere to Guidance from Lancashire County Council Human Resources - It is good practice to ensure that this declaration is renewed annually for those staff working in a relevant setting and evidenced using the LCC staff confirmation form (May 2021).
-This form will be retained and stored securely.

-- When an issue is declared, advice will be sought from Ofsted about the need to apply for a waiver.
 If a waiver is necessary, a risk assessment will be carried out and proportionate measures put in place until a waiver has been issued or matters resolved.
 If it is not resolved, this must be reported:- disqualification@ofsted.gov.uk - Advice will be sought from Human Resources, LADO and/or Schools Safeguarding Officers if any staff are unclear about any aspects of Safer Recruitment.